vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 197 Nescience or Ignorance is the root of all evil.
 'Where this is entirely absent' is a negative definition of the Kingdom of Heaven, i.e, the Spiritual Universe.

 198 Read the Pancaratras.
 For the subject-matter here alluded to, vide Padma-tantra: XII-36 ff begin- ning: "Yojanānām kotir ūrdhve” &c.
 Vishnu Himself is the Five-Spiritual-Energied Being according to the verse (loc cit.): "Panca-Sakti-mayo Vishuh koti-yojana-sammite, aste Sri-Bhumi-salito Vainateyena sevita!."
-The five are named thus:-(1) Sarva, (2) Nivṛtti, (3) Višva, (4) Purusha and (5) Parameshthi.92
+The five are named thus:-(1) Sarva, (2) Nivṛtti, (3) Viśva, (4) Purusha and (5) Parameshthi.92

 YATINDRA-MATA-DIPIKĀ